Turk Kardiyol Dern Ars. 2019; 47(1): 29-37 | DOI: 10.5543/tkda.2018.35005

 Department Of Genetics, Aziz Sancar Institute For Experimental Medicine, Istanbul University2

-Recent studies indicate that macrophage migration inhibitory factor (MIF) is a potent proinflammatory cytokine which mediates the inflammatory process during atherosclerosis.
-The purpose of the study was to investigate the association between MIF gene polymorphism and type2 diabetes mellitus (T2DM) with coronary artery disease (CAD) and without CAD in Turks.
+OBJECTIVE Recent studies indicate that macrophage migration inhibitory factor (MIF) is a potent proinflammatory cytokine which mediates the inflammatory process during atherosclerosis.
+The purpose of the study was to investigate an association between MIF gene polymorphism and type 2 diabetes mellitus (T2DM) and coronary artery disease (CAD) in the Turkish population.

-Unselected 259 Turkish significant CAD (coronary lesion with 50-100% stenosis) and control (coronary lesion with <30% stenosis) were genotyped for MIF rs755622 polymorphisms using hybridization probes in Real-Time PCR LC480 device.
+METHODS A total of 139 unselected Turkish patients with significant CAD (coronary lesion with 50100% stenosis) and 120 control participants (coronary lesion with <30% stenosis) were genotyped for MIF rs755622 polymorphisms using hybridization probes in a Roche LightCycler 480 Real-Time Polymerase Chain Reaction 480 device.
 Blood samples were drawn before coronary angiography.
-Gensini and SYNTAX scores were assessed in order to determine angiographic extent and severity of CAD.
+Gensini and SYNTAX scores were used to determine the angiographic extent and severity of CAD.

-When the case control groups were stratified according to T2DM, polymorphism of MIF was not associated with T2DM in CAD (p>0.05).
-In contrast, in the same subgroups, compared to noncarriers, carriers of the MIF common allel show a protection against developing the T2DM in control group (p<0.05).
-In addition, MIF C allele carriage was associated with higher HbA1c in T2DM group (p=0.038).
+RESULTS When the groups were stratified according to T2DM, polymorphism of MIF was not associated with T2DM in CAD patients (p>0.05).
+In the same subgroups, carriers of the MIF common allele in the control group demonstrated a protection against developing T2DM compared with noncarriers (p<0.05).
+In addition, MIF C allele carriage was associated with higher glycated hemoglobin (HbA1c) in the T2DM group (p=0.038).

-MIF rs755622 polymorphisms associated with HbA1c.
-This results suggest that the MIF gene variant may contribute to the CAD risk through diabetes in the Turkish population.
+CONCLUSION The MIF rs755622 polymorphism was associated with HbA1c.
+This result suggests that the MIF gene variant may contribute to CAD risk through diabetes in the Turkish population.